 Below, you'll find everything about this type of policy, how it works, and its importance.
-Also, take the opportunity to learn how to develop one for your company and thus, comply with the legislation that's already in effect in the country.
+Also, take the opportunity to learn how to develop one for your company and thus, comply with the legislation that's already in effect in your country or even, state.

 It's time for you to understand once and for all what these terms are and why you shouldn't ignore them when visiting a website!
 After all, your security and your data's security are at stake.
 Want to understand how?
 Read on!

-Privacy policies mainly apply to the online environment and concern the protection of your data.
-In general terms, they correspond to a company's statement regarding how it handles your information, and now, with LGPD specifically, your personal data.
+Privacy policies apply to the online and offline environment and concern the protection of your data.
+In general terms, they correspond to a company's statement regarding how it handles your information, and now, with all these new regulations blooming, specifically, your personal data.

 First and foremost, data collection can only occur with the user's explicit authorization.
-Whether through express consent or other Legal Bases of LGPD that support data collection by the company.
-Therefore, you are a key player in determining what information can be collected, stored, and eventually used.
+Whether through express consent or other Legal Basis that support data collection by the company.
+Therefore, you are a key player in determining what information can be collected, stored, and eventually be used.

 However, it doesn't stop there!

-According to the law, companies are not only responsible for collecting data within the visitors' will when they visit their websites or networks.
+According to most laws, companies are not only responsible for collecting data within the visitors' will when they visit their websites, installations or networks.

 They must also clearly demonstrate how they store and for what purposes they use such data.
 After all, they belong to someone!
-And their use must align precisely with their intended purpose, as well as ensure that the information doesn't leak out and cause serious problems.
+Their use must align precisely with their intended purpose, ensuring that the information is not misused or leaked, which could lead to serious problems.

-Before we dive into how this policy affects you and how to develop a quality one, let's clarify something.
+Before we dive into how this policy affects you and how to write a good one, let's clarify something.
 Many people confuse cookies and such policies.
 Although they are closely related, they are not synonyms.

 Remember the data we mentioned earlier, the focus of the privacy policy?
 Well, some of it is collected through cookies!
 After all, the website needs to know which data you've given permission to access.
 Similarly, it needs to know what "marks" it can leave in your browser.